evanderleng/SDCC/README.md

-# Singapore Safety Driving Centre Bot
+# [DEPRECATED] Singapore Safety Driving Centre Bot
 Bot that camps on the website of ssdcl.com.sg and instantly books slots for you the moment they are released from someone who cancels.
+### This repository is deprecated and will no longer work on the current version of ssdcl.com.sg
 ### I will not be responsible for any damages from using this program
 This is a very quick and dirty solution coded in Java using htmlunit, and bugs may be present.